The Problem. Strategy is the lifeblood of an organization yet numerous companies fail to develop anything beyond an annual financial plan

-Webster’s defines strategy as a plan of action or policy designed to achieve a major or overall aim (Mirriam-Webster Dictionary, 2016).
-The business version is the plan that dictates where the company will be in the future and a signal of where to shift resources.
-A strategy is truly a multi-level process of how an entity can determine where they are in comparison to their competitors, where they can take a competitive advantage, and how they can win in the future (Gaddis, 2018).
+Strategy, like an organization’s culture, is harder to define than to understand.
+Instead of defining strategy, philosophers have offered maxims to understand the subject.
+For example, if everyone is going in the same direction, then that wouldn’t be a strategy, it would be common knowledge.
+The dictionary defines strategy as a plan of action or policy designed to achieve a major or overall aim (Merriam-Webster Dictionary, 2016).
+The business definition is the plan that dictates where the company will be in the future and a signal indicating where to shift resources.
+A strategy is a multi-level process of how an entity can determine where they are in comparison to their competitors, where they can take a competitive advantage, and how they can win in the future (Gaddis, 2018).
 Above all, a strategy is the creation of something novel and unique.

 |“It is not enough to be busy.
 So are the ants.
 The question is: What are we busy about?”|

 Henry David Thoreau

 Smaller organizations run into different strategic issues.
 The first roadblock is being able to pay for the price of employing a “Big 5” consultant.
 Next, these organizations struggle to keep up with day-to-day operations.
 Having a lack of time for the formal strategic process forces small businesses to turn into boutique firms or create a limited strategy by themselves.
 For that reason, companies then piece together plans on gut feelings and intuitions when they don’t have the resources to develop a detailed market analysis.
 This is the makings of a half-baked strategy.

 There are numerous issues that reside in the development of many strategic plans.
 The first issue is when a company bases its strategic plan on their revenue goals, which is not a strategy but simply a financial plan.
 Strategies are not on a routine cycle and the outcomes of the annual financial plan are neither strategic nor creative.